The Dog Blog

 June 25, 2019 Trauma Affected Companion Animals

 As we continue our journey as a rescue we continue to hear about and see the impact of trauma on the dogs we care for.
-We know that this trauma is not exclusive to our dogs in rescue but affects many companion animals.
+We know that this trauma is not exclusive to our dogs in rescue, and it affects many companion animals.
 We would like to share with you our thoughts on trauma as it relates specifically to companion animals – causes and caring for trauma affected companion animals.
-This is not a research paper or written from the view point of any sort of research supported theory.
+This is not a research paper or written from the viewpoint of any sort of research supported theory.
 This is not a paper written by an expert in the field.
-This is us telling you our story, our experiences and what we are learning.
-It is our desire through sharing that you will gain a greater understanding and appreciation for trauma affected companion animals.
+This is us, telling you our story, our experiences and what we are learning.
+It is our desire that through sharing, you will gain a greater understanding and appreciation for trauma affected companion animals.

 So… what causes this trauma?